welle/SF-Libraries/Button Custom Filter/readme.md

     Each array entry contains the value of a selected checkbox.
     The value of each checkbox is set in the options attribute.

-## Notifications
+## Events

 - When the "Apply" button is clicked, a "change" notification is dispatched.
-The event.detail.values contains the checked options.
+The `event.detail.value` contains the checked options.